 I need and use tech bits and bobs; Mac, hard-drive, iPad, printer, scanner, GoPro, DSLR camera, daylight lamp…

 Then there’s the cost of packaging, stickers, tissue paper, compostable bags, acid free backing boards.
 You get the idea.

 You’re not just buying one drawing, on one bit of paper.
 You’re buying the hours and hours of prep, the years of practice and experimentation.
-You’re supporting a small business, sometimes just ONE person who does the whole lot, from start to finish, from taking your order to running it to the post office.
+You’re supporting a small business, sometimes just ONE person like me who does the whole lot, from start to finish, from taking your order to running it to the post office.

 We wear a lot of hats, whilst spinning a lot of plates.
 We are marketers, social media managers and accountants.
 We are customer service and we are material researchers and buyers.